The Hit (Chuck Bednarik): Bednarik and Gifford's deaths in 2015

 Bednarik and Gifford both died in 2015: Bednarik died March 21 in Coopersburg, Pennsylvania, at age 89, and Gifford died August 9 in Greenwich, Connecticut, at age 84.

 After Gifford's death, his family helped bring public attention to chronic traumatic encephalopathy (CTE), a disease closely related to repeated head trauma.
 That same year, 87 of 91 NFL players tested for CTE were found to have the disease.
-Gifford's family chose to have an autopsy performed on his brain, which revealed that he had had CTE.
+Gifford's family chose to have an autopsy performed on his brain, which revealed that he had CTE.
 The family released the autopsy results, saying in a statement, "After losing our beloved husband and father, Frank Gifford, we as a family made the difficult decision to have his brain studied in hopes of contributing to the advancement of medical research concerning the link between football and traumatic brain injury...We decided to disclose our loved one's condition to honor Frank's legacy of promoting player safety dating back to his involvement in the formation of the NFL Players Association in the 1950s."
 Gifford's high-profile diagnosis increased pressure on the NFL to improve player safety.